beets3d/FutureMakers/docs/projects/cannon/index.md

 ---
-title: Load, Aim, Dominate – Ping Pong Ballista Blitz
+title: Load, Aim, Dominate – Ping Pong Launcher
 lang_name: en
 comments: true
 ---

-# Load, Aim, Dominate – Ping Pong Ballista Blitz Project
+# Load, Aim, Dominate – Ping Pong Launcher Project
 ## Abstract

-This hands-on project launches you into the world of designing, building, and firing your own ping pong ballista!
+This hands-on project launches you into the world of designing, building, and firing your own ping pong launcher!
 You'll learn how to engineer a working tabletop launcher, fine-tune your aim, and dominate the battlefield with precision shots.
 This project combines creative design, practical prototyping, and a blast of competitive fun.

 ---

 ## What You Will Learn

-- How to design and build your own ping pong ballista for tabletop battles
+- How to design and build your own ping pong launcher for tabletop battles
 - Techniques for digital modeling and prototyping in Fusion 360
 - Preparing and slicing launcher parts for 3D printing
 - Fundamentals of 3D printing, assembly, and tuning for maximum firing power